armytag/langs/qathebo/notes.md

 - *Include at least two ways negative commands can be formed*
     1. Prohibitive verb (suggestion)
     1. Negative imperative verb (command)

+#### Comparatives
+- Formed with verb meaning 'exceed' which takes the measure of comparison as an modifier adverb
+    - exceed-PFV-G3.SG big G1.1SG-NOM-PRS dog-G3.SG-ACC
+    - "I am bigger than a dog"

 #### Subordinate Temporal Clauses
 - Subordinate clause taking time slot in matrix sentence (preceding matrix verb)